Updated February 21, 2019

 Blood in the abdomen (or hemoabdomen) can be caused by trauma, like when a pet gets hit by a car, tumors in the abdomen, or blood clotting disorders (including rodenticide ingestion).

 Urinary bladder rupture

 If a urinary blockage goes untreated, eventually the patient will succumb or the bladder will rupture, leaving the abdomen full of urine.

 If you notice an extended belly in your cat, make sure you get to your veterinarian quickly.
 If you’re lucky it won't be anything as serious as ascites.
-But if your cat is, unfortunately, suffering from one of the above ailments, cat insurance will help give your furry friend the best treatment possible, while giving you peace of mind over the vet bill.
+But if your cat is, unfortunately, suffering from one of the above ailments, cat health insurance will help give your furry friend the best treatment possible, while giving you peace of mind over the vet bill.

 Prognosis and treatment

 While at the vet, diagnosis of ascites can sometimes be accomplished via physical exam only, as an uncomfortable distended abdomen is likely to be found.
 However, because ascites is only a symptom and not a disease, further diagnostics will need to be done to determine the underlying cause.
 Blood work, a urinalysis, and X-rays will provide a good database for identifying what might be causing ascites.
 Taking a sampling of the abdominal fluid can also help guide your vet towards an underlying cause.

 The treatment and prognosis varies quite a bit depending on the underlying cause.
 If the condition can be cured or corrected, ascites can resolve.
 But sometimes it is present at the end stage of diseases that cannot be cured, and when this occurs, we can only try to manage ascites rather than resolve it.